sile-typesetter/fontproof/README.md

 $ luarocks install fontproof
 ```

-A working installation of SILE v0.14.0 or newer is assumed but not checked at installation time.
+A working installation of SILE v0.15.0 or newer is required but not checked at installation time.

 You may also install from manually from the source directory: